 Crossrail Pl, London E14 5AR

-The Eat Tokyo restaurant is one branch of a larger group of Japanese restaurants.
-There are over seven different Eat Tokyo branches across London.
+The Eat Tokyo restaurant in Soho is only one branch of a larger group of Japanese restaurants.
+There are over seven different Eat Tokyo branches which mean more options for halal restaurants in London.

 Eat Tokyo (Soho)